Marcy Page

 Through films like Ryan, Page has encouraged the innovative use of computer technology, as well as stereoscopic films like Munro Ferguson's Falling in Love Again and June.

 Page was invited to join the Academy of Motion Picture Arts and Sciences in 2007.

 After working at the National Film Board for 24 years, she retired in March 2014.
 In November 2015, Page received the inaugural Prix René-Jodoin, recognizing exceptional work in Canadian animation.

 She is married to film composer Normand Roger, whom she met while working with him on Paradisia.

+In 2024, Page was awarded the Winsor McCay Award at that year’s Annie Awards in recognition of her “unparalleled achievement and exceptional contributions to animation”.